ADD CONDITION

 It is used for the temporary relief of pain and itching associated with minor skin irritation.

-How should I apply Top Care health Medicated Foot Powder?
+How does Top Care health Medicated Foot Powder work?

-It contains Menthol 1% and is talc-free with a triple-action formula that absorbs moisture, relieves itching, and helps control foot odor.
+It absorbs moisture, relieves itching, and helps control foot odor.

-Yes, it is for external use only, and you should avoid contact with eyes.
-If conditions worsen or symptoms persist for more than 7 days, consult a doctor.
+This product is for external use only.
+Avoid contact with eyes, and stop using it if conditions worsen or symptoms persist for more than 7 days.

-In case of accidental ingestion, get medical help or contact a Poison Control Center right away.
+Keep it out of reach of children, and in case of accidental ingestion, get medical help or contact a Poison Control Center immediately.

 How should I store Top Care health Medicated Foot Powder?

-Store it in a cool, dry place, keep the container tightly closed, protect it from excessive heat, and do not freeze.
+Store it in a cool, dry place, keep the container tightly closed, and avoid exposure to excessive heat or freezing.

-Is there any information regarding its use during pregnancy or breastfeeding?
+Is there any information about using this product during pregnancy or while nursing?

-No specific information regarding use during pregnancy or breastfeeding is provided.
+No specific information regarding use during pregnancy or lactation is provided in the drug insert.

 Packaging Info